andrimne/JWithATwist/JWithATwist.MockInterpreter/README.md

 	<title></title>
 </head>
 <body dir="ltr">
-<h1>JWithATwist Mock Parser</h1>
+<h1>JWithATwist Mock Interpreter</h1>

 <p>JWithATwist is a programming language under development.
 It has many similarities with J. You can look at <a href="http://www.jsoftware.com">www.jsoftware.com</a> to find out what J is.
-This parser is supposed to become the parser for this new language, but the language elements are only mock objects.
+This interpreter is supposed to become the interpreter for this new language, but the language elements are only mock objects.
 You can only work with integers.
 There are only a few operations you can use.</p>

 <p>I use the J syntax to describe this language.</p>